pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_publish-and-subscribe.md

 # Publish/Subscribe API for C# SDK

-Use the C# SDK to publish and subscribe to channels.
+Low-latency publish/subscribe for channels and entities.
+For background, see Connection Management and Publish Messages.
+This section focuses on C# SDK APIs, configuration, and examples.

 ##### Request execution

-Use try/catch for all requests.
-SDK throws on invalid parameters; server/network errors are returned in Status.
+Use try/catch.
+Invalid parameters throw exceptions.
+Server/network errors are in Status.

 ```
 1try